alexvayn/jekyll-publishing-helper/docs-generated/README.md

         * `-j`                  - Jekyll build will be performed prior to publishing
         * `-h`                  - Hugo build will be performed prior to publishing
     * Examples:
-        * Run a Jekyll Build and Publish to S3: `publish.sh -p ~/my-project -j -s MyS3Bucket`
+        * Run a Jekyll Build and Publish to S3: `./publish.sh -p ~/my-project -j -s MyS3Bucket`
-        * Run a Jekyll Build and Publish to GitHub Pages: `publish.sh -p ~/my-project -j -g`
+        * Run a Jekyll Build and Publish to GitHub Pages: `./publish.sh -p ~/my-project -j -g`
-        * Run a Hugo Build and Publish to GithHub Pages and S3: `publish.sh -p ~/my-project -h -g -s MyS3Bucket`
+        * Run a Hugo Build and Publish to GithHub Pages and S3: `./publish.sh -p ~/my-project -h -g -s MyS3Bucket`
     * Note: the order of the options does not matter, as long as you keep the key-value ones together.
-For example, `publish.sh -p ~/my-project -j -s MyS3Bucket` and `publish.sh -j -s MyS3Bucket -p ~/my-project` are identical.
+For example, `./publish.sh -p ~/my-project -j -s MyS3Bucket` and `./publish.sh -j -s MyS3Bucket -p ~/my-project` are identical.